Rank | Picture | Name | Rating | Shop |

 Plastic Frame

-Plastic is the most inexpensive option but comes with a downside of being incredibly lightweight and easier to blow over.
+Plastic is the most inexpensive option but comes with the downside of being incredibly lightweight and easier to blow over.
 They also don’t conduct heat as well as their metal counterparts.

 To keep the plastic frames in place, they are often anchored by steel frames so consider the quality of what you are getting and how it will handle the climate where you are.